es-ude/ElasticNodeMiddleware/README.md

 → xmem_disableXmem

 In the header file of the xmem library we define the offset of the external memory.
-By using the Elastic Node, the offset is 0x2000.
+By using the elastic node, the offset is 0x2000.

 ### Bitmanipulation